Szqout/07_Failure_analysis_simple/Readme.md

-# Failure Data Analysis for Aircraft Hydraulic Pump
+# Failure Data Analysis for Actuator in Assembly Line

 ## ✈️ Project Overview